loganmarchione/docker-php-startpage/FEATURES.md

     ...
 ```

+## Custom centered zone in navbar
+The file `header-center.php` contains the HTML used to add extra info to the navbar, e.g., a custom search engine.
+Populate it as needed.

 ## Custom links in navbar
 This file contains the HTML used to add extra links to the navbar.
 Populate it as needed.
 ```